When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Variations of Henry

 There are many variations of the name Henry, some of which can be used for either gender.
-Each culture spells and pronounces the name a bit differently.
+Each culture spells and pronounces the name a bit differently, allowing you to honor your heritage while keeping the core meaning.

 • Henri (French)